Instructional and Research Facilities

 The Center for Biographical Research (CBR) is dedicated to the interdisciplinary and multicultural study of life writing.
 CBR programs include teaching, publication, and outreach activities.

-In conjunction with the Department of English, CBR offers thesis advising for PhD and MA projects.
+In conjunction with the Department of English, CBR offers thesis advising for PhD and MA projects, and awards the Biography Prize annually for work in life writing by a UH Manoa graduate student.
 The Department of English also offers a number of graduate and undergraduate courses in life writing.
-A BA program in biography is offered through the Intedisciplinary Studies Program, and the Biography Prize is offered annually for the best work on any aspect of life writing by a PhD candidate at UH.
+A BA program in biography is offered through the Intedisciplinary Studies Program.

-The Second Language Teaching and Curriculum Center was established in 1988 with the broad mission of improving language instruction in the College of Languages, Linguistics and Literature and facilitating cooperative efforts among departments.
-The center coordinates professional development programs; provides curriculum and materials development services to departments; supports faculty research and development projects, especially in obtaining grants and contracts; and conducts outreach activities to support Hawai‘i’s language-teaching community.
+The Second Language Teaching and Curriculum Center was established in 1988 with the broad mission of improving language instruction in the College of Languages, Linguistics and Literature, and facilitating cooperative efforts among departments.
+The center coordinates professional development programs, provides curriculum and materials development services to departments, supports faculty research and development projects, and conducts outreach activities to support Hawai'i's language-teaching community.